m-ashry-eg/SAA-C03/doc/README.md

           - Throughput Optimized volumes are suitable for data warehouses, log processing, and other workloads that require high-volume, sequential read and write operations.

           - A Throughput Optimized volume cannot be a boot volume.

+          - Up to 99.9% durability.

       -  **Cold (HDD)**